Sterling recovers as hopes for a Brexit deal are revived

 LONDON (Reuters) -The pound rose on Tuesday as markets grew more optimistic a Brexit deal would be reached, even as implied volatility gauges pointed to further price swings ahead of the Dec.
 31 deadline.

-Sterling dropped as low as $1.3135 last Friday when British Prime Minister Boris Johnson said a no-deal was “very, very likely”.
+Sterling dropped as low as $1.3135 last Friday when British Prime Minister Boris Johnson said a no-deal end to Britain’s transition period for trade with the EU was “very, very likely”.

 But it rebounded as high as $1.3444 on Monday amid relief that negotiators agreed on Sunday to “go the extra mile” to try to reach a deal and the European Union’s chief Brexit negotiator said a deal was still possible.